mariacjones1/henry-viii-wives/README.md

     - SEO: 100

 ## Deployment
-This site was deployed through GitHib pages using the following steps:
+This site was deployed through GitHub pages using the following steps:
 1. Open the GitHub repository and go to Settings
 2. Go to Pages in the column on the left-hand side
 3. Select Source: Deploy from a branch.
 From the drop-down menu underneath Branch, select main and save